MERNCraft/Nail-It/docs/md/19-Deleting-text-from-the-Terminal.md

 console.log('\x1B[1A\x1B[K')
 ```

-Do you think it might be connected with the way the slider bar updates itself.
+Do you think it might be connected with the way the slider bar updates itself?

 </details>

 <details class="sandbox" open>